Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are specific and related to the correct answer without directly mentioning it.
-They focus on the plot elements of the movie.
+Both informed clues are very specific to The Phantom Menace.
+Podracing and the introduction of a young boy with Force abilities are key elements.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer